Tuy Hoa Airport

 It was built in 1966 for the United States Air Force as Tuy Hoa Air Base.
 It was used by the U.S. Air Force (1966–70) and U.S. Army (1970-71), during the Vietnam War.
 It was transferred to the Republic of Vietnam in 1971, and came under Communist control after the South Vietnamese collapse of 1975.

 Airlines and destinations

+The nearest international airport is Cam Ranh International Airport, which is located 162 km south of Tuy Hoa Airport.
+The airport provides most domestic destinations to other parts of Vietnam as well as international routes to China, Kazakhstan, South Korea, Thailand, and Russia.